-Required courses (for all students not specializing in ferrous metallurgy) Required courses (for students specializing in ferrous metallurgy) MMAE 563 Advanced Mechanical Metallurgy MMAE 563 Advanced Mechanical Metallurgy MMAE 569 Advanced Physical Metallurgy MMAE 569 Advanced Physical Metallurgy AND MMAE 574 Ferrous Transformations MMAE 468 Introduction to Ceramic Materials OR MMAE 575 Ferrous Products: Metallurgy and Manufacture MMAE 486 Properties of Ceramics AND one course selected from the following: To complete the degree requirements, students may MMAE 467 Fundamental Principles of Polymeric Materials choose from a list of courses and may apply up to nine MMAE 578 Fiber Composite Materials credit hours of 400-level non-core courses, as long as they MMAE 579 Characterization of Polymers were not used to satisfy requirements for an undergradu- MMAE 580 Structure and Properties Polymers ate degree.
-Up to six credit hours of accelerated (700-level) courses are allowed.
+Required courses Required courses (for all students not specializing in ferrous metallurgy) (for students specializing in ferrous metallurgy) MMAE 563 Advanced Mechanical Metallurgy MMAE 563 Advanced Mechanical Metallurgy MMAE 569 Advanced Physical Metallurgy MMAE 569 Advanced Physical Metallurgy AND MMAE 574 Ferrous Transformations MMAE 468 Introduction to Ceramic Materials OR MMAE 575 Ferrous Products: Metallurgy and Manufacture MMAE 486 Properties of Ceramics MMAE 578 Fiber Composite Materials AND one course selected from the following: MMAE 470 Introduction to Polymer Science To complete the degree requirements, students may MMAE 579 Characterization of Polymers choose from a list of courses and may apply up to twelve MMAE 580 Structure and Properties Polymers credit hours of 400-level courses, as long as they were not used to satisfy requirements for an undergraduate degree.
+Up to six credit hours of accelerated (700-level)

+courses are allowed.